Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Continuous Burgers vector measurement from observable distortion

 \textit{In situ} experiments can provide measurements of the system before and after straining \cite{pekin2019direct,doi:10.1126/sciadv.abn0681}.
-If we take ``before" and ``after" distortion maps, and subtract the initial distortions from the maps after deformation, we can recover the localized magnitude and azimuthal symmetry of the quadrupolar event in the Burgers vector and quadrupolar strain fields, albeit with some loss of clarity, especially for the direction (Figure~\ref{fig4} (D) and Extended data Figure~\ref{sfig4} (D), respectively).
-This discrepancy can be attributed to the accuracy of the fitted distortion and also the fact that for large displacements a particle may transfer from one nearest-neighbor polyhedron to another.
-In the limit of small displacements, the calculation of the Burgers vector from displacements and from the difference in the distortion before and after the deformation event should be the same (see Section~\ref{sec6} Methods).
+If we take ``before" and ``after" distortion maps, and subtract the initial distortions from the maps after deformation, we can recover the localized magnitude and azimuthal symmetry of the quadrupolar event in the Burgers vector and quadrupolar strain fields, albeit with some loss of clarity, especially for the direction (Figure~\ref{fig6} (D) and Supplementary Material Figure~S.2 (D), respectively).
+This discrepancy can be attributed to the accuracy of the fitted distortion and also the fact that for large displacements a particle may transfer from one nearest-neighbor polyhedron to another, giving an abrupt change in the fitted strain of those two polyhedra.
+In the limit of small displacements, the calculation of the Burgers vector from displacements and from the difference in the distortion before and after the deformation event should be the same (Methods~\ref{calcparam}).
 The loss of the Burgers direction information is exaggerated by noise and phase-wrapping where the displacement field approaches zero.
 We note that this same approach could be useful for heavily deformed or disordered crystals where the reference configuration is not known \textit{a priori}.